cloudflare/cloudflare-docs/content/ddos-protection/tcp-protection/rule-settings.md

     * Use monitoring mode when onboarding new prefixes to Magic Transit or when performing changes to Advanced TCP Protection.

-    * It is recommended that you use monitoring mode before Mitigation mode.
+    * When first setting up or when making changes, the Advanced TCP Protection system will need to re-learn your legitimate TCP connections.
+Therefore, it is recommended that you use monitoring mode before mitigation mode to avoid impact to your legitimate traffic.

 * **​​Mitigation mode**